alexzorzella/MParakeet3/README.md

 ```

 ## Create Mix
 `createmix.py` allows for mix creation given a local directory containing music.
-While searching for music, use `.show` to view the current tracklist, `.save` to copy the tracks into the output directory with metadata so that they're ordered, and `.exit` to exit without saving.
-Mixes can be loaded by passing a directory or `.txt` file containing the track names into `-l` or `--load-mix`.
+While searching for music, use `.mix` to view the current tracklist, `.write_to_txt` to export a `.txt` file containing the mix, `.export_mix` to copy the tracks into the output directory with metadata so that they're ordered, and `.exit` to exit without saving.
+Mixes can be loaded by passing a directory or `.txt` file containing the track names into `-l` or `--load-mix`.<br>
+Tracks can be added, removed, and re-ordered in the mix.
+To keep track of side lengths for formats with time restrictions like cassette tapes and CDs, breaks can be added along with a maximum time that displays how much time the section is over or how much time that section has left.
+In the future, tracks and breaks will be able to be grouped together and moved as a unit.<br>
+How each song flows into the next is important.
+Songs can be played when selected in the mix editor and, most importantly, the transition between a song and the song that comes after it.

 ```
 createmix.py [-h] [-l LOAD_MIX] [-s SEARCH] [-o OUTPUT] [-n NAME]